Animal death doesn’t usually attract sympathy because animals are always killed, mainly for food for non-vegetarians.

 Using elephants to transport tourists and cultural parades is common in some parts of the world.

-It has been campaigned against severely by animal rights activists who believe that such practices pose a danger to the elephants as they aren’t adapted for such.
+Animal rights activists have campaigned against it severely.
+They believe that such practices pose a danger to elephants because they aren’t adapted for them.

-One such animal death that sparked public outrage was the death of Kanakota, an 18 years old elephant from Sri Lanka.
+One such animal death that sparked public outrage was the death of Kanakota, an 18-year-old elephant from Sri Lanka.

 Kanakota died from exhaustion after carrying three tourists on his back in the town of Sigiriya and walking in a parade the day before.